The earnings

 | Approximate take-home | ~£28,000–£32,000 | ~£78,000–£82,000 |

 Employment figures assume a base salary of ~£35,000–£45,000 OTE and a 25% commission split after threshold.
 Tax calculations are approximate and illustrative only.
 All figures gross before running costs.
 Actual figures depend on individual circumstances.
+See our guide on how the agency model erodes your split.

 Ready to talk numbers?